 Research assistantships in a particular area of concentration are generally awarded by a faculty member working on funded research in that area.
 You may contact a faculty member for the availability of research assistantships in your area of specialization.

-Yes, first year international students who have been accepted in our graduate programs are considered for TA and RA positions.
+Yes, first year international students who have been accepted in our graduate programs may apply for TA and RA positions.

 The offers of financial aid depend on several factors including GRE/TOEFL scores, personal/phone interviews, previous research/industrial/teaching experience, area of concentration, department needs and the financial factors.
 Competition for teaching and research assistantships is always very keen and admitted students are always encouraged to find other sources of support including personal/family funds.
 Several students start their graduate education based on personal funds and later find some form of financial support including assistantships and on-campus employment though clearly, it can not be guaranteed.

-No. Every student accepted into our graduate programs is considered for financial aid.
-We contact every student who is offered financial aid.
+No. Every student accepted into the graduate programs is considered for financial aid.
+The student would be contacted directly if they are eligible for financial aid.
 For additional sources of funding visit the Graduate School Financial Information page.